 Founded by Gary and Linda Baer, the doors of Mission Possible opened on February 3, 2012 at 63 S. Broadway.
 With only $15,000 of the $120,000 launch goal in hand, they took a huge leap of faith simply realizing they "couldn't not do it" in light of the journey the Lord had set them on.
 Little did they know, the remainder of the funding would come through in-kind donations.
 A host of volunteers subsequently rallied to make Mission Possible.
 It would be only two and a half years until the growth of the healthcare and recovery ministries would necessitate expansion.
 Disturbed by the tenants selling drug paraphernalia next door, they prayed God's light would overcome the darkness.
 Less than one year later, the "head shop" at 61 S. Broadway was turned into a "soul shop!"
-Since June 16, 2014, this location has been home for recovery services at the Christian Recovery Fellowship Hall.
-To this day, by the grace of God, Mission Possible continues to be supported entirely by a volunteer staff and private funding.
+We enjoyed three beautiful years of fruitful ministry at the Christian Recovery Fellowship Hall until the local churches rose to fill in the gaps for the growing recovery needs in the community.
+Now, having reconsolidated to the original storefront, the focus has gradually shifted to a healthcare emphasis.
+To this day, by the grace of God, Mission Possible continues to be supported by the hands and feet of our volunteers and private funding.
 To learn more about the journey that could only be scripted by an almighty and sovereign God, click the video link below.